-The Concept of Logical Consequence: An Introduction to Philosophical Logic
+A review of Matthew McKeon’s The Concept of Logical Consequence: an Introduction to Philosophical Logic.

 McKeon, as opposed to the Tarski’s opposition, explains the distance existing between logical and extra-logical domain as not arbitrary since the relationship does exist.
 According to Tarski, the relation lies in the concept of satisfaction.[iii]
 McKeon justifies the idea by assuming a sentence is satisfied if a non-logical language terminology meets in a simple relation, namely a model; conversely, the model should also be defined in the concept of satisfaction.
 Nevertheless, the above relation can only be fulfilled at the level of necessary and formal consequences.

-The empirical division McKeon made, a priori and a posteriori, basically remains on the empirical thesis.
-So, in the case we are allowed to reject a prioricity criteria, and only recognize the characteristics of the a posteriori one, do not we cancel the status of satisfaction itself?
+The empirical division McKeon made, a priori and a posteriori basically remains on the empirical thesis.
+So, in the case, we are allowed to reject a priority criteria, and only recognize the characteristics of the a posteriori one, do not we cancel the status of satisfaction itself?
 If not, what is the consequence of necessary which may be maintained in the status of satisfaction providing that it does not rely on the formal consequences?
-Can necessary consequences guarantee logical consequence?
+Can the necessary consequences guarantee logical consequences?
 Could it reconsider its relation to the substitutional definition?
 Or is it re-definition present form of the proof-theoretic definition?
 How to treat a logical model if individual identities do not have a formal structure, even the formal identity of the object?

-The questions can be expanded further to the rules of deductive system, the structure of U, M domain, neutral topic, individual constant, constant logical, ZFC, function objects, relationships, and so on.
-In short, McKeon, in his book, gives us a brief summaries as regards the basis for the concept related to the implementation of logical consequence (although some caveats need to be added).
-That is to say, at least, we can keep track down the standard process of logical consequence.
+The questions can be expanded further to the rules of the deductive system, the structure of U, M domain, neutral topic, individual constant, constant logical, ZFC, function objects, relationships, and so on.
+In short, McKeon, in his book, gives us a brief summary as regards the basis for the concept related to the implementation of logical consequence (although some caveats need to be added).
+That is to say, at least, we can keep track of the standard process of logical consequence.

 (1) Relationship between logical and extra-logical proposition.